NoRecursion/odin-landing-page/README.md

-Landing Page excercise from the odin project
+Landing Page excercise from the odin project.